 For many people Ux research is synonym of usability testing and in fact it has become one of the most popular UX methods.
 It is a valuable tool.
 It isn’t however always the most suitable.

 The 5 TED talks on my list are not strictly centered on design and besides talks from Don Norman and Paul Bennett you’ll find a great talk about empathy (a radical experiment in empathy), about storytelling (the clues to a great story) and about the beauty of data visualization.
-These subjects definitely are worth to … Continue reading 5 brilliant TED talks that will make you a better UX designer
+These subjects definitely are worth to be looked into.

 99U.com is my go-to page when it comes to team work and communication.
 They have plenty of resources and articles and it’s a really helpful site.
 As almost every job nowadays, Ux requires good communication.
 As Heidi Grant Halvorson states, we are more often misunderstood than understood.